 Why they do it

-There are many reasons why they do it; here’s four to think about:
+There are many reasons why do it; here are the four most common ones:

 Regardless of why they do it, the effects on you and others in the room can range from anger to anxiety.
-Members (and you, the facilitator) feel frustrated and unacknowledged when the other person dominates the conversation.
+Everyone feels frustrated and unacknowledged when one person dominates the conversation.
+Plus if your clients are paying you to be in a group experience, they feel angry that they’re paying to be involved but never get a chance to get value from the conversations.

-Sometimes, groups working together can form a bond against the talker, which destroys the trust and rapport in the group.
+Sometimes, group members can get so frustrated that they form a bond together — against the talker.
+This destroys the trust and rapport in the group.

 How they can harm you, your group and your business

-• They waste your energy.
+- They waste your energy.
 When you spend all your time listening to one person speak, your focus can’t be used elsewhere.
-This is huge if you’re working with a group of mastermind members, because you must give attention to everyone evenly.
+This is huge if you’re working with a group of mastermind members or in a class situation because your job as the facilitator is to give attention to everyone evenly.

 There’s an old saying, “Rewarded behavior is repeated behavior.”

-1. Admit to yourself that this is an unhealthy conversation which is harming you and the group.
+- Admit to yourself that this is an unhealthy conversation that is harming you and the group.

-2. Give yourself permission to require boundaries in your life and be willing to enforce those boundaries as necessary.
+- Give yourself permission to require boundaries in your meetings (and in your life!) and be willing to enforce those boundaries as necessary.

-6. Set and manage expectations in advance.
-When you first get into a business relationship with someone, whether it’s a colleague, employees, or a client, explain your guidelines about courteous, productive conversations.
+- Set and manage expectations in advance.
+When you first get into a business relationship with someone, whether it’s a colleague, your employees, or a client, explain your guidelines about courteous, productive conversations.

-7. If you’re in a group conversation, like a mastermind group meeting or class environment, decide how much time each member gets to speak, then stop them mid-sentence if necessary.
-Say something like, “Mary, you’ve brought up so many good ideas, let’s pause for a moment and let William give some feedback.”
+- If you’re in a group conversation, like a mastermind group meeting or class environment, decide how much time each member gets to speak, then stop them mid-sentence if necessary.
+Say something like, “Mary, you’ve brought up so many good ideas, let’s pause for a moment and let William share some feedback.”

-8. Whether you meet with your group in a physical meeting space or a virtual one, body language works wonders.
-Raise your hand in the “stop” sign (palm out towards the person) and say, “John, I want to make sure everyone has a chance to get involved with the conversation, so hold your thought for a moment.
+- Whether you meet with your group in a physical meeting space or a virtual one, body language works wonders.
+Raise your hand in the “stop” sign (palm out towards the person) and say, “John, I want to make sure everyone has a chance to get involved with the conversation, so hold your thoughts for a moment.
 Does anyone else have something to add?”

-9. Don’t let their crisis become your crisis.
+- Don’t let their crisis become your crisis.
 They may promise to change their behavior, but when they’re stressed, they may revert back to the old habit.
-Don’t bite.
+Maintain your rules and boundaries unless everyone in the group has agreed to give this person some additional time.

-10. Don’t take the lazy way out.
+- Don’t take the lazy way out.
 Sometimes it feels easier to simply let them talk, figuring that they’ll eventually run out of steam.
-This seems like a simple solution, but the underlying harm it does is not acceptable.
+This seems like a simple solution, but your passive behavior causes more harm to the group.
+Everyone is aware that there is an over-participator and they expect you as the group leader to take care of it.

-With some courageous conversations and practice, you can ask for what you need and want from any relationship.
+With some practice, you can have these courageous conversations and ask for what you need from any relationship.
 Are you willing to give it a try?

 Want to learn how to start a mastermind group?
 Click here to get my free video tutorial on how to create a mastermind group of your own.